cmu-sei/crucible/docs/cite/index.md

  - Modify: Can view and edit the team score.
  - Submit: Can view, edit, and submit the team score.

- Most users will have the modify-level permission; however, one or tow users per team have submit-level permission, meaning that only one or tho users per team can edit and/or submit on the team score.
+ Most users will have the modify-level permission; however, one or two users per team have submit-level permission, meaning that only one or two users per team can edit and/or submit on the team score.

- However, participants who can submit scores on behalf of their team can also add suggested action and participant roles to the CITE Dashboard.
+ However, participants who can submit scores on behalf of their team can also add suggested actions and participant roles to the CITE Dashboard.

  Refer to this section for more information.
 [Actions to Consider and Roles]

 ## Administrator Guide

 ### Evaluations
 The following image shows the Evaluations Administration Page.
-Here administrators can add, edit, and delete evaluations.
+Here, administrators can add, edit, and delete evaluations.

 ![Evaluations Admin OE](../assets/img/EvaluationsAdmin.png)

 **Add an Evaluation**

-Assuming that the users has been granted the appropriate permissions by the exercise administrator, follow these steps to add an Evaluation.
+Assuming that the user has been granted the appropriate permissions by the exercise administrator, follow these steps to add an Evaluation.

 ![Add Evaluation OE](../assets/img/AddEvaluation.png)